I've been asked more than a handful of times, "how much does it cost to lift a Jeep Wrangler?" I always say it depends and it's the truth.

 Reduced fuel mileage

-You'll re-gear your Jeep Wrangler to adjust for larger tires to keep the engine in the RPM range.
+You'll re-gear your Jeep Wrangler to adjust for large tires to keep the engine in the RPM range.
 This will help, but the larger tires weigh a lot more and the exposed running gear will increase your drag.
 Sorry but your Jeep Wrangler will not have the same fuel mileage after installing a suspension lift kit.

 A short wheelbase Jeep Wrangler lifted is often a squirrely bumpy and swaying ride.
 If you drive on snow and ice on the highway, this can be a real adventure.
 Scary at the least.